nayyyhaa/spring-core/README.md

 ## Spring is light weight
 Spring supports layered Architecture, and it is composed of many modules.
 Spring community has divided the modules in such a way that modules are independent of each other except the core module.
-So according to your requirement you can learn a particular module, you don’t need to learn the complete framework ,for example if you want to develop a java application, choose
+So according to your requirement you can learn a particular module, you don’t need to learn the complete framework ,for example if you want to develop a java application, choose only that module.